Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 SENDINBLUE_TEMPLATE_ID=
 ```

+1. Set Nexmo API key and secret.
+You can obtain your Nexmo API key and Nexmo API secret from the [Nexmo Dashboard](https://dashboard.nexmo.com).
-This assumes you are using port 3000, but you can use any convenient free port.
+2. Set the port number.
+The example shown assumes you are using port 3000, but you can use any convenient free port.

-Add in your application ID from the [Installation](/use-cases/client-sdk-sendinblue-order-confirm#installation) section.
-You can obtain your API key and secret from the [Nexmo Dashboard](https://dashboard.nexmo.com).

-The private key file will typically be `private.key`, unless you specified something else.

 > **NOTE:** The Conversation ID is only used for testing purposes.
 You do not need to configure it at this stage.

+You will now continue to Sendinblue configuration.

 ### Sendinblue configuration

 You must have a [Sendinblue API key](https://account.sendinblue.com/advanced/api).

 For testing this use case it is assumed you have Sendinblue "sender" information.
-This is the email address and name you are sending emails from.
-You will also want to specify a user name and email address that will receive the order confirmation emails.
+This is the email address and name you are sending emails **from**.

+You should also specify a user name and email address that will receive the order confirmation emails.
 Usually this information would be available on a per-customer basis in the user database, but in this use case it is set in the environment file for testing convenience.
+This is the email address and name you are sending emails **to**.

 You also need the ID of the [email template](https://account.sendinblue.com/camp/lists/template) you are using.
 The template is created in the Sendinblue UI.
 When you have created a template and activated it you can make a note of the ID as specified in the UI.
 This is the number that is used here.

-A sample template is given here:
+A sample template that can be used with this demo is given here:

 ```
 ORDER CONFIRMATION